Information for the HP

 Science Summary: Dairy & Lactose Intolerance (National Dairy Council website) – The latest research: Lactose intolerance (LI) may lead some individuals to avoid or decrease dairy food consumption, which can decrease essential nutrient intake and may be associated with chronic disease risk.
 Objective diagnosis and tailored approaches to managing symptoms can help many Americans who experience LI to include dairy foods in their eating patterns.

-From Misperception to Empowerment: The Importance of Lactose Intolerance Education (PDF) – Health professionals are at the forefront to diagnose and adapt a personalized approach to include dairy’s full nutrient package.
+From Misperception to Empowerment: The Importance of Lactose Intolerance Education (PDF) – Health professionals are at the forefront to diagnose and adopt a personalized approach to include dairy’s full nutrient package.